GLOBAL MARKETS-Dollar gains on ECB stimulus talk, stocks decline

 * Global equity markets decline after record peaks Thursday

-* Oil prices ease after gaining on Ukraine tensions (Adds oil, gold settlement prices)
+* Oil prices ease after gaining on Ukraine tensions (Adds close of European bond, stock markets)

 By Herbert Lash